Counseling Degrees & Licenses in Louisiana

 University of Louisiana – Lafayette

 The University of Louisiana has nine campuses and the second largest enrollment in Louisiana.
 At the Lafayette and Monroe campuses, the school offers master of science degrees in school counseling and clinical mental health counseling.
-The MFT counseling program at the Monroe campus is accredited by COAMFTE, while the other programs are CACREP accredited.
+COAMFTE accredits the MFT counseling program at the Monroe campus, while the other programs are CACREP accredited.

 All students in the master of science in counselor education program must take nine to 12 credits each semester.
 After completing the core courses and those for the concentration, students will complete a 600-hour internship in a relevant field.